-Can you clean hot tub filters with vinegar or bleach?
+Can you clean hot tub filters with bleach?

-Yes, it will make those paper pleats look sparkly-white and look like new.
-But the harshness of the bleach can also damage the folds, shortening both the life of the filter cartridge and the effectiveness of it.
+Never use bleach to clean hot tub filters.
+While it will make paper pleats look perfectly white and look like new, the harshness of the bleach can also damage the folds, shortening both the life of the filter cartridge and its effectiveness.

 There are, however, some ways that bleach can be used to keep a hot tub clean.
 I recently talked about those ways in a recent article on my site, so definitely check that out.